Why this course matters

 Expert and Student-Informed Design

 The curriculum was shaped using the Delphi consensus method, an internationally recognised approach used in health and education to establish best-practice guidance through structured expert consultation.
+This ensured the course reflects both specialist expertise and authentic student voice.

 Development incorporated input from:

-• Youth mental health professionals
+Youth mental health

-• Experienced educators
+Experienced educators

-• Student voice and perspectives
+Student voice

 The inclusion of student voice ensures the language, scenarios and challenges addressed reflect the real social environments young people navigate.
+The result is a curriculum that is research-aligned, developmentally appropriate and practical within real classroom settings.

 Continuous Review

 The Youth Wellbeing Course undergoes ongoing review to ensure continued alignment with emerging research, educational practice and the evolving needs of young people.
+This includes:

 • Periodic review informed by youth wellbeing specialists and subject-matter experts